jullevistrunz/ExternalPoliceComputer/README.md

 - `updateCalloutPageInterval`: Interval in ms to update the callout page from the game's data
 - `clearCalloutPageTime`: Time in ms to clear the callout page after the callout ended; `null` to never clear
 - `automaticIncidentReports`: If set to `true`, EPC will create an incident report when a callout ends
+- `disableExternalCautions`: If set to `true`, EPC will not check for ped or vehicle cautions from third party plugins

 ## Citation and Arrest Options